eubbc-digital/Book4RLab/README.md

 ### Setup

-To set up the project, follow these instructions for each component:
+To set up the project you need to clone the repository and then follow these instructions for each component:
 - [Booking API Setup](booking_api/README.md)
 - [Booking UI Setup](booking_ui/README.md)